Connect with others who understand.

 Discuss Medications

 Talk to your doctor if you have any concerns about your ADHD medications or treatments for other health conditions.
-Never stop taking any medications without consulting a health care professional first.
+Never stop taking any medications without consulting a healthcare professional first.

 Talk to Your Doctor